Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

+The mathematical derivations of the aforesaid system of equations are presented in Section $2$ of the Appendices.
+Here we propose an iteratively reweighted least squares (IRLS) algorithm to solve the aforesaid system of equations as follows.

+Now, let us introduce the MPLE$_\beta$ algorithm for clustering, the main focus of the present proposal.

 \begin{remark} To initialize the aforesaid algorithm, we have applied a random initialization scheme as stated in the initialization step of the algorithm.
 But randomly selected data points can produce very good as well as very bad estimators after completing the iterations.
 Hence, the algorithm should be repeated several times using different choices of initialization and then provide the solution which leads to the maximum value of the objective function.
+This initialization scheme has also been proposed in \cite{tclust}, although an improved version has been proposed in \cite{tclustpackage_2013}.
 Non-robust initial choices produce spurious maxima and the misclassification rates as well as bias and mean squared errors of the estimates increase drastically.
-This problem also arises in case of other robust clustering algorithms like the TCLUST and trimmed K-means. \end{remark}
+This problem also arises in case of other robust clustering algorithms like the TCLUST and trimmed K-means.
+A good initialization is also essential to ensure that the empirical objective function monotonically increases to its maximum value after reasonable amount of iterations. \end{remark}

-\begin{remark} For positive $\beta$, our algorithm automatically detects the anomalous observations (if present) in Step $4$ of the algorithm, with the strength of detection being an increasing function of $\beta$.
-As a result, our method smoothly discounts the ill effects of such observations without physically deleting them.
-On the other hand, the TCLUST approach forcefully trims some of the observations as outliers and this can lead to a loss in information through the incorrect classification of some of the regular observations as outliers. \end{remark}
+\begin{remark} For positive $\beta$, our method smoothly discounts the ill effects of anomalous observations without physically deleting them.
+On the other hand, TCLUST forcefully trims those anomalous observations along with others that may not be anomalous. \end{remark}